KittyGiraudel/site/_posts/2014-05-05-bringing-configuration-objects-to-sass.md

 ### Harder to provide default parameters

-Last but not least, I think an object notation makes it simpler to provide defaults arguments with an `extend` function than the multiple-arguments notation since JavaScript doesn't support default values for arguments in the function signature (while PHP, Sass and other languages do).
+Last but not least, I think an object notation makes it simpler to provide defaults arguments with an `extend` function than the multiple-arguments notation since JavaScript doesn’t support default values for arguments in the function signature (while PHP, Sass and other languages do).
 Because of this, using an object is definitely more elegant than multiplying ternary operators to check if arguments are defined or not.

 I think we can agree on the fact that using a configuration object as a unique parameter is both better and more elegant than using a bunch of chained arguments.
-Now let's move on to the core of this article: bringing this to Sass.
+Now let’s move on to the core of this article: bringing this to Sass.

 ## Bringing it to Sass

-In a way, we don't really need this in Sass because it already provides _named arguments_.
+In a way, we don’t really need this in Sass because it already provides _named arguments_.
 [Named arguments](https://sass-lang.com/documentation/file.SASS_REFERENCE.html#keyword_arguments) give the ability to call a function without having to specify all its parameters.
 You can call it specifying only the arguments you want, no matter their index in the parameter list, like this.

 ```scss
 @mixin mixin($a: 'a', $b: 'b', $c: 'c') {